hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/timescale-cloud.rst

 To get it, navigate to the ``Overview`` tab of your database dashboard and copy the ``Service URI``:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-copy-service-uri.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/copy-service-uri.png
    :alt: Copy the service URI on Timescale
    :width: 1000px

 Step 5: Finish creating the Hasura Cloud project
 ------------------------------------------------

-Back on the Hasura Cloud dashboard, enter the database URL that we retrieved in :ref:`step 4 <configure_db_url_gcp>`:
+Back on the Hasura Cloud dashboard, enter the database URL that we retrieved in :ref:`step 4 <get_db_url_timescale>`:

-.. thumbnail:: /img/graphql/cloud/existing-db/finish-create-project.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/finish-create-project.png
    :alt: Finish creating the Hasura Cloud project
    :width: 500px